swizzin/docs.swizzin.ltd/docs/dev/structure.md

 `scripts/remove/`
 This directory contains the script that will be executed when `box remove <app>` is executed, which will directly invoke `scripts/remove/<app>.sh`

+The script should generally do the following, if it applies.

+- Remove application from package managers
+- Stop and remove the service
+- Remove application files (e.g. from `/opt`)
+- **Removing the lock for the application**

+**Please note**: Removing the application's user data/config is something we are currently debating and assessing on a per-application basis.

 ### Nginx
 `scripts/nginx/`